-More difficult to locate are the local laws which put into effect the land use plans of local governments, and the planning documents, both local and regional, which inform land use planning.
+Green buildings are designed and built using an environmentally responsible and resource-efficient design from siting to design, construction, operation, maintenance, renovation and deconstruction.
+Use this guide to find local laws which put into effect the land use plans of local governments, the national standards, and the planning documents, both local and regional, which inform land use planning and green building design.

 Google offers customized searches.
 Advanced search offers:

 Google Scholar search includes legal opinions from all U.S. courts and many law reviews and journals.
 Results can be sorted by jurisdiction (state or federal) or type of document (court opinion or journal).
 Results can be saved when you log in with your Google account.

 Take a few minutes to generate a list of possible search terms before you start your research.
 You'll probably find that there will be a family of terms that deal specifically with the non-legal aspects of your topic, and terms that relate to the legal and planning aspects of your topic.